fakuzatsu/DiscordGPT/README.md

 >Here you can also define whether you want your bot to be Public (only you can add it to channels) or public.

 4.)
+Under 'Privellaged Gateway Intents', make sure that 'Message Content Intent' is turned on.
+This lets your bot read the chat for context.

+5.)
 Under the Token option, copy your token to somewhere safe.
 Don't share this with anybody you don't trust, as it gives full access to your bot.

 ### Invite your Bot